 Ideas for using EP Languages in a remote setting

 Here are some ideas as to how you can use EP Languages in a remote learning environment.
-If you need any help with any of the suggestions, please don't hesitate to get in touch by contacting email@example.com.
+If you need any help with any of the suggestions, please don't hesitate to contact us.

-All of our units contain an introduction lesson which outlines the key language and concepts that the students will need to know for a particular lesson.
+All of our units contain an introduction lesson that outlines the key language and concepts that the students will need to know for a particular lesson.

 Ideas on how to use the introduction lessons in a remote learning setting:

 - Assign the introduction lesson of the unit for the students to work through independently before they attend a group learning session over video conferencing.
 They can read and listen to the slides and complete the questions to reinforce their learning.
 This will enable you to use the group video conferencing sessions for any interactive activities or explaining more complex concepts.

 - You could use the introduction slides with the whole class in a video conference to introduce the vocabulary and expressions instead of using a PowerPoint presentation.
 To do this, we recommend using full-screen mode.
 The multi-choice questions can be done together as a class in a quiz situation initially within the video conference, to engage the students.
 Students can then repeat this again in their own time.

 - You could also use the introduction slides to record an instructional video for the class - if you prefer this model to the video conferencing sessions.